dracodoc/mischelper/README.md

         install.packages("devtools")
         devtools::install_github("dracodoc/mischelper")

 The packages `stringr`, `stringi`, `magrittr`, `microbenchmark` will be installed if not already available. `microbenchmark` is only required for `benchmark` function, but I chose to install it automatically because it is a simple and small package with little burden to install.

+Functions can be accessed from the drop down list in Addin toolbar button or with keyboard shortcuts.
+All functions are prefixed with `Misc`.

+### benchmark selected code
+* Misc - microbenchmark

+  Select code to be benchmarked, use keyboard shortcut or toolbar menu.
+The code will be benchmarked for 10 runs in console. `microbenchmark()` parameters can be changed by recalling history in console then editing the last line.
+  Since the source code is not changed, you can continue to edit the code, select different code sections to benchmark, continue working on code without needing to remove bechmark code when you are done with benchmark.

+* Misc - profvis

+  Similar to microbenchmark, using [`profvis`](https://github.com/rstudio/profvis) to visualize profiling result.

+Currently the source editor window must be in focus before calling function, i.e. if you selected some code in source editor but moved focus to console before calling function, the addin will not work.
+There is a `getSourceEditorContext()` function in `rstudioapi` to solve this, but it is only available after RStudio version `0.99.1111`, which is only available as preview version.
+I plan to move to this function in future.

 ### Helper with clipboard
-To use the Addin, copy text into clipboard, put cursor to desired position, select function from the drop down list in Addin toolbar button.
-The formated text will be inserted into current cursor position.
+Copy text into clipboard, put cursor to desired position.
+Each function will insert formated text to current cursor position.

-* Unwrap text
+* Misc - Unwrap text

   Remove unneeded hard line breaks of text in clipboard, then paste into current cursor position.
-* Unwrap with blank line
+* Misc - Unwrap with blank

   Remove hard line breaks, add add extra blank line between paragraphs, then paste into the cursor position.
-* Flip windows path
+* Misc - Flip windows path

   Convert "\" in clipboard to "/", then paste into current cursor position.
 Thus windows path can be used in R.

-### microbenchmark selected code

 ## Keyboard shortcuts
-You can also assign keyboard shortcut to functions:
+You can assign keyboard shortcut to functions:
 * Select `Browse Addins` from the Addin toolbar button.
 * Click `Keyboard Shortcuts` in left bottom.
 * Click the Shortcut column for each row to assign keyboard shortcut.